Get Going Guide (2026)

 Cost Reality Check

-• Informal exchange: typically attorney review time (hundreds, not thousands)
+• Informal exchange: typically you’ll just pay your attorney to review documents.
+(Cost: hundreds, not thousands).

 Timeline Expectations

-• Complex cases (business, multiple properties, hidden assets): Expect 6+ months, sometimes a year or more
+• Complex cases (business, multiple properties, hidden assets): Expect discovery to take 6+ months, sometimes a year or more.

 Common Pitfalls